Furness

 Don’t forget if you lose your program, or want one for a prospective new member, always ask for one, and you can always find us on the internet, just google in “Furness Probus Club”.

-Since our last AGM, Roger has organised a coach trip in March which my minutes tell me experienced 3 seasons of weather in one day, but fail to tell me where you went, and another to Whitby in July.
+Since our last AGM, Roger has organised another Winter warmer coach trip, 18th Marc h to Barton Grange, only 30 went but the trip made £20.
+July a coach trip to Lytham Hall – successful numbers and weatherwise.
 Thanks also go to Roger for organising our trips and for his tireless work as our Almoner.

-Thanks also to Ted Rockley for organising, over many years, our lunches, and note Doug has taken on this task.
+Thanks go to Doug for his work as Treasurer and organising Lunches, and to Ron for steering the new Constitution through troubled waters.
 Also thanks to Brian Greenwood for taking on the job of Auditor.
 The Chairman and Committee thank Roger, Doug, Jim and all others who contribute their time organising so much for us, and we mustn’t forget Jack Gaffney for preparing and printing our Lunch Menus.
+Thanks to retiring Chairman Arnold Mawson, and last by no means least, John Quiggin for making this room ready for us ion a Monday morning especially after it has hosted weekend parties, and glad to see him back after his disastrous fall.

 Our current membership to date stands at